 Technology has transformed the way we work and do business.
-With advances in mobile workforce technology and cloud technologies, more and more companies around the world are enabling remote working.
+With advances in cloud and mobile workforce technology, more and more companies around the world are equipping their employees for remote work.

 According to a survey by the International Workplace Group on 18,000 business professionals across 96 countries, 70% of employees are working remotely at least one day a week and 53% are working remotely for at least half of the week.
 In 2023, it is projected that the mobile workforce will increase to 1.88 billion, representing 43% of the global workforce.

-Mobile workforce technology delivers numerous benefits to the business, including attracting and retaining staff, reducing operational costs, improving team collaboration and boosting workplace productivity.
+Investing in the right mobile workforce technology delivers numerous benefits to your business, including attracting and retaining staff, reducing operational costs, improving team collaboration and boosting workplace productivity.
 However, it can be a challenge to implement and requires a significant change in systems, processes and procedures.

-In this blog post we’ll show you how, as an IT professional, you can enable and support a mobile workforce technology in your organisation.
+In this blog post we’ll show you how, as an IT professional, you can enable and support a mobile workforce in your organisation with the right technology.

 Assess the current environment

-The journey starts with assessing your current IT environment.
-Implementing a mobile workforce can raise a few questions about your existing operations – questions like:
+The journey starts with assessing your current IT environment to identify what mobile workforce technology you need to implement.
+Ask questions about your existing operations such as: